Xallver/Horiseon-Challenge/README.md

--better defined class name for all 3 benefit's div's -added unique id's to all 3 content div's to link to nav a href's -added comments to identify sections of css selectors
+-better defined class name for all 3 benefit's div's -added unique id's to all 3 content div's to link to nav a href's -added comments to identify sections of css selectors -added alt messages to 'content' images & "" for the 'benefits' images as they are symbols nothing important